 U.S. President Barack Obama and Russian President Vladimir Putin are still at odds over a potential strike on Syria, after discussing the issue on the sidelines of the G20 economic summit in Russia.

-At a Friday news conference, Mr. Obama said his conversation with Mr. Putin was "candid" and "constructive."
+In a Friday news conference, Mr. Obama said his conversation with Mr. Putin was "candid" and "constructive."
 But he added that he did not believe the talk would change Russia's opposition to any foreign military intervention in Syria.

 Mr. Obama is trying to win international support for military action to punish Syria's government for an alleged chemical attack that killed more than 1,400 people in August.
 The U.S. president said he would address the American people about the issue Tuesday night and continue to work with Congress on a resolution authorizing military action.